nico-mautone/promtior-rag/README.md

 ### Notes

-The application is currently paused, but once deployed, it will be accessible at the following URL provided by Copilot. https://pvqdn8263x.eu-west-1.awsapprunner.com/
+The application is currently paused (due to the potential cost of running the service), but once resumed, it will be accessible at the following URL provided by Copilot. https://pvqdn8263x.eu-west-1.awsapprunner.com/